a-maier/nauty-pet/Readme.md

 ## Caveats

-No unique canonical form is found for graphs with edge weights or multiple edges between any pair of vertices.
+Edge weights are not considered when finding a canonical form.
+In general, the canonical form is only unique if all edge weights are the same.

 License: Apache-2.0